LCG Entertainment game veterans buy Telltale Games

 Ottilie ran Abandon for more than a decade, even after the studio’s purchase in 2005, and he cofounded Abandon Mobile, a joint venture with NBC Sports created to a slate of sports-inspired games, that same year.
 He did a two-and-a-half-year stint at Hilbert Interactive Group, where he represented game developers.

-Throughout his 25+ year career, Ottilie has worked on original IP as well as brands like Hot Wheels, Tonka, Matchbox, Q*bert, Cabala’s, Casper, and Robotech.
+Throughout his 25-plus year career, Ottilie has worked on original IP as well as brands like Hot Wheels, Tonka, Matchbox, Q*bert, Cabala’s, Casper, and Robotech.

 Waddle is also an investor and CRO at LCG Entertainment.
 He has over 25 years of management experience and a history of sales and marketing success.
 He has become a games industry entrepreneur, helping teams around the world to scale their respective businesses.
 Prior to going out on his own Waddle was president of Virutos Games, which was based out of Shanghai.